Podilskyi Bridge

 The two-level and 7 km-long bridge is intended to carry part of the future Podilsko-Vyhurivska Line of the Kyiv Metro and three lanes of road traffic in each direction, connecting the central Podil neighborhood to the left-bank parts of the city.
 The top level of the bridge will carry road traffic, while the bottom will carry rail traffic.

 Construction is being carried out by the Kyiv City Council.
+The original contractor that was building the bridge since 2003 was Mostobud but the work went slowly and stopped in 2014, before the halt Eurocon assisted them in arch construction.
+After the 2017 contest EcoBudTrade was chosen to finish the construction, to do the work they were hiring contractors like Adamant, MZ-112 and Autostrada.

 Location

-The bridge is located midway between the existing road Petrovskyi Railroad Bridge and the Parkovyi Pedestrian Bridge.
-The first entrance is planned to begin with intersection at Mezhyhirska and Naberezhno-Luhova Street, the second one from the right bank's Verkhnii Val and Naberezhno-Khreshchatytska Street (current location of the closed Rybalskyi Bridge, that is planned to be dismantled).
-The third entrence is at Rybalskyi Peninsula from Naberezhno-Rybalska Street.
-At the left bank the bridge will be connected to Suleimana Stalskoho Street that leads to Perova Boulevard.
+The bridge is located midway between the existing Rybalskyi Railroad Bridge and the Parkovyi Pedestrian Bridge.
+The first entrance is planned to begin with intersection at Mezhyhirska and Naberezhno-Luhova Street, the second one from the right bank's Nyzhniy Val and Naberezhno-Khreshchatytska Street (current location of the closed Rybalskyi Bridge, that is planned to be dismantled).
+The third entrance is at Rybalskyi Peninsula from Naberezhno-Rybalska Street.
+At the left bank the bridge will be connected to Suleimana Stalskoho Street that leads to Voskresenskyi Avenue.

 Design

 The bridge is intended to connect Podil on the right bank with Voskresenka and Raiduzhnyi Masyv on the left bank.
-Starting in Podil the bridge will cross the Rybalskyi Peninsula, the Dnipro River, Trukhaniv Island, and the Rusanivski Sady dacha community, terminating on the left bank.
+Starting in Podil the bridge will cross the Rybalskyi Peninsula, the Dnieper River, Trukhaniv Island, and the Rusanivski Sady dacha community, terminating on the left bank.
+Due to protests against building the bridge over Raiduzhne Lake, the project of the bridge was modified so that the bridge will divide into two parts on the left bank: one going to the north and linking with Troieshchyna, and the other going south and linking with Voskresenka.

 The bridge is actually a combination of several bridges, ramps, and other types of viaducts with a total length of 7.5 km.
 It consists of several major components: